do edibles expire?

 Photo by Elsa Olofsson

 Edibles offer a great delivery system for medical marijuana, especially for beginners.
-After all, smoking weed can be intimidating, but edibles offer all the beneficial cannabinoids without harsh smoke or requiring accessories.
+After all, smoking weed can be intimidating, but edibles offer all the beneficial cannabinoids without harsh smoke or requiring elaborate accessories like a dab rig or vape.
 Before you invest in edibles you may wonder, do edibles expire?
-How is THC affected by time and can edibles lose their potency?
+How are THC and CBD affected by time and will your edibles lose their potency?

 Apply for a Medical Marijuana Card Online Today